mkschleg/Type-on-Strap/pages/about.md

 The beautiful layout is powered by the Type on Strap theme (with some minor personal modifications) which can be found [here](https://github.io/sylhare/Type-on-Strap).

+All pictures are copyright Matthew Schlegel, unless otherwise mentioned.

 # About Me

 ![Image of Me!]({{ site.baseurl }}/assets/img/me.jpg){: width="40%" class="me_img"}

 I'm a PhD student at the University of Alberta in Edmonton, Alberta, Canada.
 I have a BS in Physics and MS in Computer Science, and have been studying reinforcement learning for 3 years.
 You can find my personal website [here](https://mkschleg.github.io/index.html).
+I am an avid coffee lover and workaholic, always willing to help on particular problems people bring to me.